Juancho-Coding/movie-theater/readme.md

 #### ⚠️ Nota: No se almacena información de tarjetas de credito

-## Instalación para uso Local

-- dockerfile para frontend y backend
-- creacion de base de datos
+## To run locally

+1. Create the database using the file `backend/Database_template.sql`

+2. Create a .env file in the backend folder:

+   - Database: DB_USERNAME, DB_PASSWORD, DB_HOST, DB_PORT, DB_DBNAME

+   - Server: SERVER_PORT, JWT_SECRET

+   - Email server: Uses Nodemailer, MAIL_USER, MAIL_API_KEY, MAIL_SERVER, MAIL_PORT

+3. Create a .env file in the frontend folder:

+   - VITE_BASE_URL: {server:port}/api/v1

+   - VITE_BASE_IO_URL: {server:port}

+4. In both backend and frontend folders, run `npm install` and `npm run dev`, or build the Docker image using the Dockerfile.

+5. Create a compose file to set up the containers and run compose up.

 ## 🚀 Future Improvements

-These are some features that could be added in the future to enrich the user experience:
+These are some features that will be added in the future to enrich the user experience:

 - 🧑‍💼 **Management Panel**: Interface for adding new movies, schedules, auditoriums, and viewing seat occupancy analytics.